techwithamit/techwithamit/README.md

-- 👋 Hi, I’m @techwithamit
+- 👋 Hi, I’m @techwithamit/AmitRajput
-- 👀 I’m interested in ...
+- 👀 I’m interested in techfields
 - 🌱 I’m currently learning javascript!
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me tech.rjamit@gmail.com

 <!---
 techwithamit/techwithamit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.